8 min read

 The cognitive analytics techniques described here can help data end-users to discover and understand hidden data patterns that may lead to the most interesting insights (and the right questions to ask) from their massive data collections.

 In such applications of massive data exploration, data explanation, and data exploitation, we acknowledge that fast analytics architectures and algorithms are essential tools for the modern data scientist.
-Tools like Apache Spark and other fast data computing architectures (such as MapR Streams and the MapR Converged Data Platform) provide the number-crunching power that cognitive analytics applications demand, and tools like Apache Drill provide access to all of the variables and features across your data repositories in order to find what’s most interesting in your data.
+Tools like Apache Spark and other fast data computing architectures (such as MapR Event Store and the MapR Data Platform) provide the number-crunching power that cognitive analytics applications demand, and tools like Apache Drill provide access to all of the variables and features across your data repositories in order to find what’s most interesting in your data.